 The encoding parameter affects character data such as VARCHAR2 and CLOB columns.
 The nencoding parameter affects "National Character" data such as NVARCHAR2 and NCLOB.
 If you are not using national character types, then you can omit nencoding.

-cx_Oracle will first treat the encoding parameter values as IANA encoding names.
-If no name is matched, it will attempt to use Oracle character set names.
-For example, for UTF-8 characters you should use the IANA name "UTF-8" or the Oracle name "AL32UTF8".
-Do not accidentally use "UTF8", which Oracle uses to specify the older Unicode 3.0 Universal character set, CESU-8.
+Both the encoding and nencoding parameters are expected to be one of the Python standard encodings such as UTF-8.
+Do not accidentally use UTF8, which Oracle uses to specify the older Unicode 3.0 Universal character set, CESU-8.
+Note that Oracle does not recognize all of the encodings that Python recognizes.
+You can see which encodings Oracle supports by issuing this query: